-Our 2019 - 2024 Goals
+Our 2025 - 2030 Goals

-- 1. To evolve our high quality, locally accessible services in innovative new ways. - Build capacity and innovate to meet ever-increasing and changing demand for our services. - Develop and refine our Training provision. - Enhance our recording processes to better evidence our impact. - 2.
-To deliver locally and influence nationally. - Gain acknowledgement as the leading LGBT+ community-led organisation in the South West. - Represent our communities' interests as best we can in local and national levels. - To further develop our partnerships both locally and nationally. - 3.
-To strengthen our financial sustainability and internal governance. - Diversify our unrestricted income streams and maintain existing funders. - Grow our high-quality education, training, consultancy and conference portfolio - Develop robust governance and management structures and processes.
+- Continue to maintain and develop our high quality, locally accessible services in innovative new ways. - Build capacity and innovate to meet ever-increasing and changing demand for our services.
+Be flexible and responsive to a rapidly evolving environment. - Develop and refine our Training provision. - Enhance our recording processes to better evidence our impact. - Identifying need and adapting the service to the meet that need.

+2. Maintain local delivery & national influence

+To maintain our position as the leading LGBT+ community-led organisation in the Southwest.

+- Represent our communities' interests as best we can in local and national levels. - To further develop our partnerships both locally and nationally. - Increasing understanding and awareness of the issues faced by our communities.

+3. To secure our financial sustainability and internal governance.

+- Diversify our unrestricted income streams, maintain existing funders and seek new funding opportunities. - Grow our high-quality education and training offer. - Embed robust governance and management structures and processes.

-What we do
+What We Do

-Help, Support & Advocacy
+Adult Support - Help, Support & Advocacy, Family Pride, Counselling, Safer Rainbow

-This service provides direct support to people who are in need because of prejudice or discrimination, or are supporting someone who is.
+This service provides direct support to people who are in need because of prejudice or discrimination or are supporting someone who is.
 This accounts for the majority of Intercom's activities.

 Our Helpline provides support and signposting across the region and is complemented by LGBT+ Practitioners and Counsellors who provide face-to-face support.
-We also facilitate a number of LGBT+ Support Groups and maintain a directory of around 100 grassroots LGBT+ organisations to help people access their communities.
+We also facilitate a number of LGBT+ Support Groups and maintain a directory of grassroots LGBT+ organisations to help people access their communities.
+Safer Rainbow delivers support to LGBT+ victims of domestic and sexual violence.